AhmetHamzaEmra/Intelegent_Lock/README.md

 ## To do:

-* Imporve liveness detection ( I need bigger data set)
+* Imporve liveness detection (bigger data set needed)
 * Deploy it to IoT